Republican state representative launches bid for U.S. Rep. Ken Buck's seat

 "I'm a fighter who is ready to shake up the swap, not become part of it," Holtorf said in a press release announcing his candidacy.

-Holtorf is a 3rd generation rancher, farmer and feed-lot manager in Akron and a former U.S. Army Colonel.
+Holtorf is a third generation rancher, farmer and feed-lot manager in Akron and a former U.S. Army Colonel.

 RELATED: Colorado Congressman Ken Buck won't seek re-election but says we haven't heard the last of him